Your Complete Guide to House Exterior Paint

-Your home’s exterior paint is its first line of defense against Boise’s changing seasons.
+Your home’s house exterior paint is more than just a color choice—it’s a crucial shield against Boise’s changing seasons.
 It stands up to harsh sun, driving rain, and freezing snow.
-When it starts to peel and fade, it’s not just a cosmetic issue; it’s a sign that your home’s protective barrier is weakening.
-A successful house exterior painting project restores that protection and boosts your home’s value.
+When it starts to peel and fade, it’s not just a cosmetic issue; it’s a sign your home’s protective barrier is weakening.
+A successful paint job restores that protection and improves your home’s value.
 But where do you begin?
-This guide breaks down the entire process into manageable steps.
-We’ll cover the critical prep work, how to choose the right paint, and help you decide whether to tackle it yourself or hire a professional.
+This guide breaks down the entire process, from critical prep work to choosing the right paint, helping you decide whether to tackle it yourself or hire a professional.

 Key Takeaways